Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - Power Purchase Agreements (PPAs)
 - Renewable Energy Credits (RECs)

-### Infrastructure-based Measures
+### Interconnected Infrastructure-based Measures

-Infrastructure measures include any infrastructure that integrates renewables via a direct wire connection, such as a data center with solar panels on the roof and on-site battery storage.
-This is conceptually closer to a Microgrid, where there is a higher % of renewable energy usage than the local grid carbon intensity.
+Interconnected infrastructure-based measures include any infrastructure that integrates renewables via a direct wire connection, such as a data center with solar panels on the roof, but is still interconnected to the larger grid.
+These measures are excluded because if computation is increased, more electricity will just be pulled from the grid and the renewable energy infrastructure won't produce more energy to meet that demand.

+If a data center is off-grid, such as a data center which is not interconnected with the larger grid, it MUST use an appropriate marginal carbon intensity value for the system it is connected to.

 ### Definitions